 [19] Letter from the Ontario Ombudsman to Norfolk County (13 December 2022), online.

-[20] Ombudsman of Ontario, Investigation into a complaint about a gathering held by members of council for the Municipality of Casselman on May 27, 2021, (August 2022), at para 22 [Casselman 2022], online.
+[20] Ombudsman of Ontario, Investigation into a complaint about a meeting held by council for the Municipality of Casselman on October 26, 2021, (August 2022), at para 22 [Casselman 2022], online.

 [21] Ombudsman of Ontario, Investigation into a gathering held by council for the Township of Emo on May 28, 2022, (February 2023), at para 30, online [Emo 2023].